Sheena McDonald: Accident

 In February 1999 she was struck by a police van on its way to a 999 call in Clerkenwell, London.
 She sustained head injuries, and it was almost five years before she returned to television, in a biographical documentary in which she spoke of her recuperation process and coming to terms with the psychological effects of her injury.

 In 2019 she wrote a book Rebuilding Life after Brain Injury: Dreamtalk for a series presenting brain injury survivor stories, describing in detail her injury and the progression of her recovery, with contributions and commentary from her husband Allan Little and her rehabilitation specialist Gail Robinson.

 Personal life

-She married BBC reporter Allan Little in 2006.
-The two have been together since 1993.
+She married BBC reporter Allan Little in 2006, having been together since 1993.
+They live in Edinburgh's New Town.

 Presenting roles

 McDonald's presenting roles have included: